dbt-labs/docs.getdbt.com/website/docs/docs/cloud/dbt-cloud-ide/lint-format.md

 In the dbt Cloud IDE, each file type has its own unique linting and formatting rules.
 You have the option to [customize](#customize-linting) the linting process to add more flexibility and enhance problem/style detection.

-By default, the IDE uses sqlfmt to format your code, making it convenient to use right away.
-This means that the IDE will format your code using the sqlfmt rules.
-However, if you have a file named `.sqlfluff` in the root directory of your dbt project, the IDE will default to SQLFluff instead.
+By default, the IDE uses sqlfmt rules to format your code, making it convenient to use right away.
+However, if you have a file named `.sqlfluff` in the root directory of your dbt project, the IDE will default to SQLFluff rules instead.

 <DocCarousel slidesPerView={1}>